Best EU AI Act Compliance Tools Compared (2026)

 - Compliance documentation capabilities are less developed than assessment and auditing features

-- Smaller platform ecosystem compared to enterprise GRC vendors
+- Smaller platform and partner network than the enterprise GRC vendors

 Pricing: Tiered pricing based on assessment scope; mid-range for the market.